umaim/SKE/README.md

 - Export Keys to csv file with game titles.
 - Full [PWA](https://developers.google.com/web/progressive-web-apps/) (Progressive Web Apps).
 - Can use offline.
-- No web server,full static site (Thanks to [GitHub Page](https://pages.github.com/)).
+- No third-party web server, full static site hosted on [GitHub Page](https://pages.github.com/).
-- Can use it on mobile devices like native apps.
+- Can use it on smart phone like native apps.

 ## How to use

-- Just open [https://ske.cloudswift.me](https://ske.cloudswift.me) in your loved browser.
+- Just open [https://ske.pixv.io](https://ske.pixv.io) in your loved browser.
 - Input your Bot Name.(optional)
 - Copy your text to "Input" textarea
 - Clicking "Extract" button will extract your keys to "Output" textarea into ASF `!redeem` format.